fabariagbora/FreeCodeCamp-LRWD-Prj2-Survey-Form/README.md

-# FreeCodeCamp-LRWD-Prj2-Survey-Form
+# FreeCodeCamp-Legacy Responsive Web Design Projects
-This is a survey form and  the second project I did in the the legacy responsive web design course offered by freecodecamp.org
+This is repo contains my code for the FCC's  legacy responsive web design projects.
+I began my commit from the second to the fifth(last) project.